NBISweden/workshop-genome_annotation/labs/assembly_check.md

 fasta_statisticsAndPlot.pl -f $data/genome/genome.fa -o fasta_checked
 ```

-Is your genome very fragmented (number of sequences)?
+:question: Is your genome very fragmented (number of sequences)?
 Do you have high GC content ?
 Do you have lowercase nucleotides ?
 Do you have N at sequence extremities?

 If you don't see any peculiarities, you can then decide to go forward and start to perform your first wonderful annotation.